isomerpages/moe-crescentgirlssch/_cradle/National Digital Explorer/Digital Explorer (Certify).md

 Through participation in NDE, students will be equipped with essential skills and knowledge to use office productivity tools effectively.
 The self-directed/self-initiated aspect of the programme empowers students to build on their knowledge progressively at their own pace.
 In addition to this, the programme develops future-ready learners and gives students the opportunity to apply what they have learnt and connect with students beyond their community when they participate in national and regional competitions.

 **2\.
 Is there any registration fee or other cost to participate in the program?**<br>
-The registration fee for each participating student for Digital Explorer - Certify will be S$20.
+The registration fee for each participating student for Digital Explorer - Certify will be S$20(before GST).
 Upon confirmation of registration from Crescent Girls’ School, schools would be informed about payment details to ICDL via e-invoice (GeBIZ).<br>

 **3\.
 What if students do not complete the entire programme?**<br>
 For the Digital Explorer - Certify, students will need to attend the certification round after completing the e-Learning modules.
 Students will be assessed if they possess the necessary skills to be awarded the e-certificate.
 ICDL Asia will be coordinating with participating schools on the certification round to be held in respective schools.<br>